 Typical Condo Inspection - 1 to 2 hours for the inspection plus verbal and written reports

 Depending on the size, age and condition of the house, timelines can vary significantly.
 It is critical that the inspector has ready access to all areas and/or systems.
 If certain areas are inaccessible, the client may need to reschedule and pay for a return visit to the site.

 What type of report should I expect?

 Home Inspectors must provide a written report (this is a licensing requirement).
-Inspectors are free to produce the report in any style they would like so long as it contains requirements as stipulated by Consumer Protection BC and meets HIA Scope of Inspection.
+Inspectors are free to produce the report in any style they would like so long as it contains requirements as stipulated by Consumer Protection BC and meets the HIABC Scope of Inspection.

-Be sure to ask your inspector to include photos, particularly of all deficiencies noted in the report.
+Be sure to ask your inspector to include photos, particularly of every deficiency noted in the report.